— Proof

 | FMCSA ELD | FMCSA 49 CFR Part 395 |

-22 production-ready stacks (OBD-II, UDS, J1939, ISOBUS, OBFCM, Modbus, CANopen) are validated on every CI push via Python/pytest standalone tests.
+22 production-ready stacks — OBD-II (On-Board Diagnostics II), UDS (Unified Diagnostic Services, ISO 14229), J1939, ISOBUS, OBFCM, Modbus, CANopen — validated on every CI push via Python/pytest standalone tests.
 Source: obdstacks-v2.

 Security toolchain